This post is also available in: Svenska

 - Is the child exhausted?
 Difficult to wake up?
 Has cold, pale and sticky skin?
 Or just hangs like a rag doll?

 - The child has copious diarrhea with blood.
 If the child has a few diarrhea episodes per day, with little blood, you can go to the medical center the next day.

 - When you can’t take it any more and don’t have anyone to help at home, then tell someone at the hospital, “I’m alone and can’t take it any more, I have to sleep!”.
 Otherwise, it may be difficult for the pediatrician to understand why it is not possible to be at home when the child is not dehydrated.

-Refer to paragraph 8 above.
+Refer to point #8 above.
 Child-rearing is a full-time job and more so when you’re dealing with a child with gastroenteritis.
-Make sure you share your work, if possible.
+Make sure you share the load, whenever possible.
 A sick parent can’t take care of a sick child.
 If that’s the case, the other parent must stay at home.
 If you are a single parent, you will need the help of another adult.